 If you have a site with zero links to it (zero backlinks), then it will not perform well when it comes to driving traffic to your site.

-If you want to increase traffic to your website, you'll need more backlinks.
+If you want to increase traffic to your website, you'll need more backlinks from relevant websites.

 So where do you find these backlinks?
 How do you get them?
-How many do you need?
+How many do you need to get more traffic?
 Are all backlinks created equal?

 There are billions of websites on the internet.
 Webmasters need to post new content regularly, and they're happy to accept articles from third parties in order to do so.